pettinen/librewolf/README.md

 ```
 hg diff > ../my-nightly-patch.patch
 ```
-And it can be uploaded to BugZilla.
+And it can be uploaded to Bugzilla.

 ##### *(copy of Mozilla readme)* Now the fun starts